 See what past participants say by clicking through the slideshow below.

 Participate in one or all 3 tracks of iCommunicate trainings by requesting a training for your group, office or department.
 Open to all Penn students, scholars, faculty and staff.

 Scroll down to learn why this is important, descriptions of the trainings, and submit a training request!

 Intercultural communication plays an important role in Penn’s vibrant community of people from all over the world and all walks of life.
 Whether it’s in the classroom, in the office, socially or professionally, communication across cultures can be a source of conflict but can also be a window to another point of view.
-You will gain an understanding of intercultural communication so that you can adapt your communication style to enhance your interactions and relationships with others.
+In this first track, you will gain an understanding of cultural factors that are involved in interactions and ideas of low and high context communication so that you can enhance your relationships with others.

 There are many facets of life that have an impact on how we communicate with others.
-Your home culture – whether it be a country, region, or down to the scope of your family – affects your relationships.
-Life experiences also differ from one person to the next.
+Your home culture – whether it be a country, region, or down to the scope of your family – all influence how we communicate and can impact your relationships with others.
+Life experiences and identities also differ from one person to the next.
 This session will grow your awareness of facts that impact intercultural communication, help you become a more effective communicator, and support our shared goal to create a safer, more inclusive environment at Penn.

 Are you a direct or indirect communicator?
 Do you take a more attached or detached approach?
 There are many ways to communicate and sometimes different styles can intersect and clash.
-This session will feature several scenarios that highlight different communication styles.
-You’ll learn what type of communicator you are and how you can manage a situation where someone has a different communication style than you.
-This can be particularly helpful in your personal and professional life, providing you with the opportunity to grow as a more mindful individual in all aspects of your life.
+In this track, you’ll learn different communication styles and analyze scenarios where different communication styles are in play.